Legoless/Analytical/README.md

 pod "Analytical"
 ```

-The complete Podspec will install all available providers, but you may specify the providers you wish to use.
+For performance reasons, it is advised to have up to maximum of two libraries installed, so you may specify specific analytics providers to use.

 ```ruby
 # Required for Swift libraries